openownership/bods-dev-handbook/translations.md

 ## Locations of source files to be translated

-BODS schema and codelists both exist under the [schema folder within the BODS Github repository](https://github.com/openownership/data-standard/tree/master/schema).
+BODS **schema** and **codelists** exist under the [schema folder within the BODS Github repository](https://github.com/openownership/data-standard/tree/master/schema).
-The content for the BODS documentation website exists under the [docs folder within the same BODS Github repository](https://github.com/openownership/data-standard/tree/master/schema).
+The content for the BODS **documentation** website exists under the [docs folder within the same BODS Github repository](https://github.com/openownership/data-standard/tree/master/schema).
-The documentation website’s theme has its own Github repository - [data-standard-sphinx-theme](https://github.com/openownership/data-standard-sphinx-theme).
+The documentation website’s **theme** has its own Github repository - [data-standard-sphinx-theme](https://github.com/openownership/data-standard-sphinx-theme).

 By translating the three components listed above the publicly available website at http://standard.openownership.org can be published in translation.
 This is the aim of the translation work.